xiaoxiae/Education-Scripts/README.md

 Open the course with the specified name/abbreviation in the file browser specified in the script configuration.

 ##### `open website <course>`
 Open the website of the course in the file browser specified in the configuration.
+If multiple websites are found, an option is presented to open one.

 ##### `open notes <course>`
-Open the `notes.<note app extension>` file in the given course's directory in the note app specified in the configuration.
+Open the `notes.<note app extensions>` file in the given course's directory in the note app specified in the configuration.
+If multiple files are found, an option is presented to open one.

 ##### `open online <course>`
 Open the course's online link in the file browser specified in the configuration.
 Meant to be a Zoom (or Zoom-like service) link, which will likely differ from the course's website.